-Our current and planned commercialization efforts, including our implemented Go-to-Market strategy, may not be successful in increasing sales of VASCEPA in the United States and developing sales internationally.
+Our cost reduction and organizational restructuring plan may not be successful in addressing the current shift in the United States business and developing sales internationally.

-If we are not successful in maintaining a sales force that is rightsized for our efforts to market and sell VASCEPA in the United States, including in light of our Go-to-Market strategy, including our omnichannel approach and reduced sales force, our anticipated revenues or our expenses could be materially and negatively affected, and we may not obtain profitability, may need to cut back on research and development activities or implement other cost-containment measures, or we may need to raise additional funding that could result in substantial dilution or impose considerable restrictions on our business.
+If we are not successful in our efforts to continue to market and sell VASCEPA in the United States, including from the implementation of our cost reduction and organizational restructuring plan announced in June 2022, reduced sales force, our anticipated revenues or our expenses could be materially and negatively affected, and we may not maintain profitability in the United States or obtain profitability internationally, may need to cut back on research and development activities or implement other cost-containment measures, or we may need to raise additional funding that could result in substantial dilution or impose considerable restrictions on our business.

-Given the dynamics related to COVID-19, we cannot predict when we will be able to substantially resume and sustain our business efforts, or how those efforts will be impacted in the long term.
-While we have supplemented traditional face-to-face interactions with virtual outreach, including our omnichannel platform, these efforts may not be as successful as in-person interactions.
+Given the dynamics related to COVID-19, we cannot predict our ability to effectively sustain business efforts, or how those efforts will be impacted in the long term.
+While we have supplemented traditional face-to-face interactions with virtual outreach, these efforts may not be as successful as in-person interactions.
 Specifically, access to healthcare professionals through digital or other channels, may not be as productive as in-person interactions in promoting use of VASCEPA.
-We continued to adjust our promotional initiatives, including pursuing increased face-to-face interactions with health care professionals and expanding various forms of direct-to-patient promotion based on COVID-19 protocols that are in place.
+We continue to adjust our promotional initiatives, including pursuing increased face-to-face interactions with health care professionals based on COVID-19 protocols that are in place.
 Such efforts are costly and there can be no assurance that they will result in an increase in VASCEPA prescriptions and sales in the near future, or at all.